 This article includes the following topics:

-The task of enabling DMARC authentication is handled through the Email channels page.
+The task of enabling SPF, DKIM, and DMARC alignment authentication is handled through the Email channels page.

 - In Zendesk Support, click the Admin icon () in the sidebar, then select Channels > Email.

-- Scroll down to the section Sender authentication with DMARC:
+- Scroll down to the section Authenticate emails received with SPF, DKIM, and DMARC alignment.

 - Select Enable, then click Save at the bottom of the page.

-Most emails that do not pass DMARC authentication are suspended.
+Most emails that do not pass this type of authentication are suspended.
 You can view them in your Suspended tickets view.
-Tickets suspended for failing to pass DMARC authentication have Failed email authentication as the cause of suspension.
+Tickets suspended for failing to pass SPF or DKIM authentication have Failed email authentication as the cause of suspension.

 Checking for false positives

-After you enable sender authentication with DMARC, it's important to regularly monitor your Suspended tickets view for "false positives" - emails that are marked as spam, when they are valid emails from customers.
+After you enable this feature, it's important to regularly monitor your Suspended tickets view for false positives, valid emails from customers that are marked as spam.

 To check your Suspended tickets view